wpilibsuite/frc-docs/source/docs/software/commandbased/convenience-features.rst

-Convenience features
+Convenience Features
 ====================

 While the previously-described methodologies will work fine for writing command-based robot code, the command-based libraries contain several convenience features for more-advanced users that can greatly reduce the verbosity/complexity of command-based code.
 It is highly recommended that users familiarize themselves with these features to maximize the value they get out of the command-based libraries.

-Inline command definitions
+Inline Command Definitions
 --------------------------

 While users are able to create commands by explicitly writing command classes (either by subclassing ``CommandBase`` or implementing ``Command``), for many commands (such as those that simply call a single subsystem method) this involves a lot of wasteful boilerplate code.
 To help alleviate this, many of the prewritten commands included in the command-based library may be *inlined* - that is, the command body can be defined in a single line of code at command construction.

-Passing subroutines as parameters
+Passing Subroutines As Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to inline a command definition, users require some way to specify what code the commands will run as constructor parameters.
 Fortunately, both Java and C++ offer users the ability to pass subroutines as parameters.